 The Datejust also represents another time-honored and timeless Rolex design.
 Though it has been updated since its creation in 1945, it remains an instantly recognizable talisman of taste and refinement.
-In 2009, Rolex launched the current model, the Datejust II.
-With its 41 mm diameter, this latest incarnation satisfies the desire for a timepiece that makes a bold statement on the wrist.
+In 2009, the brand launched the Datejust II, which while discontinued in 2016 with the launch of the Datejust 41, nonetheless still represents some of the more affordable options in modern Rolex collecting on the secondary market.
+With its 41-mm diameter, the incarnation satisfies the desire for a timepiece that makes a bold statement on the wrist.

 The Datejust II is the only watch among our selections to offer one of Rolex’s most widely-recognizable technical enhancements: the Cyclops lens above the date.
 Invented by Rolex in 1953, the lens magnifies the date 2.5 times, making it much easier to read.
 The date display itself offers both quick correction via the crown, and instantaneous changing.

 The 904L stainless steel Oyster case is available with another instantly identifiable Rolex hallmark: the fluted bezel.
 When the Oyster debuted in 1926, the fluting was functional – it allowed the crown to be gripped so it could be screwed down onto the case to guarantee a watertight seal.
 The self-winding Caliber 3136 movement bears the “Chronometer” designation, awarded by the Swiss Official Chronometer Testing Institute (COSC).
 It features the Microstella variable-inertia balance, Paraflex shock absorbers, and Parachrom balance spring with Breguet overcoil for improved timekeeping precision.
-The Rolex Datejust II retails for $9,100.
+The Rolex Datejust II starts at an MSRP of $9,100.